jasonmccreary/git-exercises/README.md

 14. Update the forecast with the **last 3 days** of the 10-day forecast.
 15. Commit your changes.
 16. Undo the changes in the last commit.
-17. Update the forecast with the **last 2 days** as separate commits.
+17. Update the forecast with the **last 2 days** as a separate commit.
-18. Update the forecast with the **eight day** as separate commits.
+18. Update the forecast with the **eight day** as a separate commit.
 19. Undo the forecast for the **seventh day**.
 20. Undo the forecast for the **ninth day only**.